top of page

 While this primary duty of care rests fully and only with the organisation itself, employees too have duties: to take reasonable care of their own health and safety and that of their co-workers, and to reasonably comply with instructions and supervision from their managers and supervisors.

-At work, it is an expectation of a worker's duty in "taking reasonable care" to intervene if they see a co-worker, customer, or visitor doing something unsafe at their workplace that might put themselves or others in harm's way.
-You would expect this of a "reasonable human being."
-It is also expressly stated in Section 28 of the WHS Act.
-Visitors, customers, and anyone attending a worksite that is not an employee of the company also must take reasonable for their own health and safety when they are visiting as per Section 29 of the WHS Act.
+Under Civil law, there is no legal requirement to intervene, but WHS law expects a worker to act if they observe a co-worker, customer, or visitor engaging in unsafe behavior that could endanger themselves or others.
+This is what one would anticipate from a "reasonable human being."
+Section 28 of the WHS Act explicitly states this expectation.
+Additionally, visitors, customers, and anyone present at a work site who is not an employee must take reasonable care for their own health and safety, as outlined in Section 29 of the WHS Act.

 In the workplace: